-Due to the controversial nature of the issue, it is important to lay my argument on a steady ideological foundation.
-For surveillance to be advocated, it must be understood for what and who that surveillance would benefit.
+Pretty controversial issue, this one!
 The surveillance that you will see advocated here, is for the sole purpose of security; the protection of people from serious crime, terrorism and existential risk.
 The surveillance must also protect both privacy and democratic principles, and support the freedom and continuing acceleration of innovation.
 Surveillance is not advocated for the use of oppression, to support any unaccountable entity.

 Stable democratic countries, such as the US and UK, are the only countries that we advocate the use of surveillance, as described in this article.
 For those who are mistrustful of even democratic governments, mistrust is good, but understand that should your trust be betrayed, public support will see that trust regained through the betraying government not being re-elected.
 If you believe that you are already being betrayed and the public is blind to that betrayal, then work towards proving it, through involvement with think tanks; create solutions, and present those solutions to government.
 If solutions are ignored, attempt to gain public support through petition and protest, if you gain that support then the government will have no choice but to listen.

 This article is written from a politically centrist perspective, with cautious trust being held for the US and UK governments.